GjjvdBurg/HugoPhotoSwipe/docs/README.md

 Caption will be saved to the album yaml file with the photo information.
 You can then edit it there if you wish.
 Because the album file is given priority, your changes will not be overridden, even after an update.

-Copyright information is loaded from the photos in the album and populated into the album copyright.
-All unique photo copyright values are added to the album, comma separated.
+Copyright is not yet used as this is currently an album-level property.

 The format of the option is: `property: iptc/exif.tag`.
 Tag may include spaces.
 A full list of tags can be found here: